Brendon Hartley: Early career

+Sportscar racing (2012–17)

 With no suitable single-seater drives available, Hartley joined the Murphy Prototypes sportscar team, which was competing in the LMP2 class in the European Le Mans Series.
-Following the cancellation of the second round of the ELMS championship (which would have been Hartley's début event) and the series' future in doubt, Murphy was one of several ELMS teams invited to compete as a guest entry in the 6 Hours of Spa-Francorchamps, a round of the more prestigious FIA World Endurance Championship.
-Driving the team's Oreca 03-Nissan, Hartley finished tenth overall and third in the LMP2 class with teammates Warren Hughes and Jody Firth.
-The trio teamed up again for the 24 Hours of Le Mans, but retired from the race after completing 196 laps of the circuit.
+Following the cancellation of the second round of the ELMS championship (which would have been Hartley's début event) and the series' future in doubt, Murphy was one of several ELMS teams invited to compete as a guest entry in the 6 Hours of Spa-Francorchamps, a round of the FIA World Endurance Championship.
+Driving the team's Oreca 03-Nissan, Hartley finished third in the LMP2 class with teammates Warren Hughes and Jody Firth.
+The trio teamed up again for the 24 Hours of Le Mans, but retired from the race.

-In October 2017, Hartley was offered a drive in Formula One by Toro Rosso for the United States Grand Prix which was held in Austin.
-Hartley replaced Pierre Gasly, who was absent contesting the Super Formula Championship final.
-It was Hartley's F1 debut where he became the ninth New Zealander to race in Formula One.

-In November 2018, Hartley was released from the Toro Rosso team.
-In early May 2019, Toyota Gazoo Racing's WEC program announced that Hartley would be driving for the team for the full 2019/20 season, replacing the former occupant, Fernando Alonso.
-In August 2019, Geox Dragon Racing announced they had contracted Hartley for the 2019/20 Formula E season.
+The Kiwi remained with Murphy for the following year's ELMS season, whilst also signing on for a campaign at Starworks Motorsport in the US-based Rolex Sports Car Series.
+He scored a win apiece in both championships, with his impressive pace being proven by four fastest laps across the ELMS season.

+Ahead of the 2014 season, Porsche announced Hartley as a factory driver, a duty he would fulfill by driving a Porsche 919 Hybrid in the WEC.
+Over the next four years, he won the 2015 and 2017 FIA World Endurance Championship.
+He also won the 2017 24 Hours of Le Mans and placed second in 2015 sharing the car with drivers including Timo Bernhard, former Formula One driver Mark Webber and fellow Kiwi Earl Bamber.